Smith College Bicycle Policy

 In order to ensure a safe and productive bicycle environment, this Bicycle Policy has been established for our community.

-All bicycles owned by students, faculty and staff and used on campus must be registered with the Campus Safety.
-Registration can be completed Monday-Friday between 8:30am-4:00pm at Campus Safety (Facilities Management Building) or printed from their website and return to Campus Safety.
-Information about the bicycle policy will be distributed annually by the Campus Safety.
+All bicycles owned by students, faculty and staff and used on campus must be registered with the Campus Safety Department.
+Registration can be completed at Campus Safety at any time (in the Facilities Building) or printed from the Campus Safety website and returned, completed, to Campus Safety.

 - The registration decal is valid for four (4) years.